sschwa12/MealHacker/_PRESS-RELEASE.md

   Planify your meals!

 ## Summary ##
   Are you a crazy person who works 6-day, 75 hour weeks?
 Do you have literally no time for anything?
-Do you find yourself eating Jimmy Johns or Chipotle or some other crappy fast food option, simply because you struggle to plan out 6 days worth of meals?\n  Well struggle no more! __appname__ will make meal planning and recipe selection a breeze.
+Do you find yourself eating Jimmy Johns or Chipotle or some other crappy fast food option, simply because you struggle to plan out 6 days worth of meals?\n  Well struggle no more!
+Meal Hacker will make meal planning and recipe selection a breeze.
 No more wandering aimlessly through the grocery store wishing you had planned ahead.

 ## Problem ##
   The first-world struggle of having way too many food options, and not enough time to decide what to make for the week.